Jamal Murray NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- On the glass, the Timberwolves are 22nd in the league, giving up 44.7 rebounds per game.
+- On the glass, the Timberwolves are 22nd in the league, conceding 44.7 rebounds per game.

-- In terms of assists, the Timberwolves are ranked 10th in the NBA, giving up 25 per game.
+- The Timberwolves are the 10th-ranked squad in the NBA, conceding 25.0 assists per game.

-- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, conceding 12.3 made 3-pointers per contest.
+- Allowing 12.3 made 3-pointers per contest, the Timberwolves are the 16th-ranked team in the league.

 Jamal Murray vs. the Timberwolves